carstingaxion/wordpress-cache-control/readme.txt

 = 2.1.1 =

 * New feature: New filter hooks for more direct control of the Cache-Control header.
 See HACKING.
+(Thanks to Ross Featherstone.)
 * Resolved an issue where unlocked password protected posts could be cached.

 = 2.0.2 =

 * Resolved a compatibility issue for non-English locales.

 = 2.0.1 =